-Providing Head Start and Early Head Start Programs
+Providing Head Start, Early Head Start, Home Visitors, and Family Advocate Programs

 What are Head Start and Early Head Start Services?

-The Head Start program is a no-cost preschool for income-eligible children, ages three to five years old, and not kindergarten eligible.
-Portage Learning Centers operates four Head Start centers, located in Kent, Ravenna, Streetsboro, and Atwater.
+The Head Start program is a no-cost preschool for income-eligible children ages three to five years old and not kindergarten eligible.
+Portage Learning Centers operates four Head Start centers in Kent, Ravenna, Streetsboro, and Atwater.

 240 children are served in Head Start.

 Early Head Start (EHS) is a no-cost early education program for infants, toddlers, and pregnant women.
-Portage Learning Centers serves EHS children and families in a home-based program, offered virtually for the 2020-2021 school year.
-A center-based program is also provided to EHS children in our Kent location.
+Portage Learning Centers serves EHS children and families in a home-based program offered virtually for the 2020-2021 school year.
+In addition, a center-based program is also provided to EHS children in our Kent location.

 84 children and pregnant women are served in Early Head Start.